timowlmtn/timowlmtn/README.md

 **Evolve Vacation Rentals** – Remote
 **May 2023 – Mar 2025**

+- Led pricing experimentation focused on **occupancy lift and booking probability**, using **Bayesian A/B testing** to evaluate tradeoffs between price, fill rate, and profit under uncertainty.
+- Designed inference frameworks to measure **expected profit via occupancy-weighted revenue**, enabling faster decisions than fixed-horizon tests.
+- Partnered with pricing and revenue teams to operationalize experimental results into production pricing strategies, increasing **booked nights and total revenue**.
+- Built real-time pricing and demand services incorporating geographic, seasonal, and market signals using Python, dbt, and PyTorch.
+- Developed event-driven data pipelines streaming Airbnb and VRBO supply/demand signals from SQS into PostgreSQL and Snowflake with scalable partitioning.
+- Implemented Medallion Architecture (Bronze/Silver/Gold) with Snowpipe and dbt to support experimentation, analytics, and forecasting workflows.
-- Migrated internal Salesforce UI to a Python/JavaScript-based stack with Leaflet and OpenAPI.
+- Migrated internal Salesforce-based pricing workflows to a Python/TypeScript platform with OpenAPI services and Leaflet-powered spatial tooling.
-- Designed real-time pricing microservices using RabbitMQ, dbt, and PyTorch with geographic logic.
-- Streamed SQS messages to PostgreSQL and created partitioned tables in Snowflake for Airbnb/VRBO data.
-- Automated deployments via Terraform, ArgoCD, and dbt, reducing provisioning time by 80%.
+- Automated infrastructure and data deployments with Terraform and ArgoCD, reducing environment provisioning time by ~80%.
-- Drove pricing optimizations that increased revenue per booked night.
-- Implemented Mediallian Architecture Patterns for Bronze, Silver, and Gold with Snowpipe and dbt

-**Tech Stack:** Python, TypeScript, Node.js, Snowflake, AWS (EKS, SQS), dbt, Spark, Metabase, Tableau
+**Tech Stack:** Python, TypeScript, Node.js, Snowflake, AWS (EKS, SQS), dbt, Spark, PyTorch, Metabase, Tableau

 ---